mariadb-developers/orders-app-nodejs/README.md

 ## Requirements <a name="requirements"></a>

-This sample application, no matter which API project you target, will requires the following to be installed/enabled on your machine:
+This sample application requires the following to be installed/enabled on your machine:

 * [Node.js (v.
 12+)](https://nodejs.org/docs/latest-v12.x/api/index.html)
 * [NPM (v.
 6+)](https://docs.npmjs.com/)